 Join the Revolution!
-Each year, in the last week of April, Fashion Revolution encourages us to ask our favourite brands, "who made my clothes?"
+Each year in April, Fashion Revolution encourages us to ask our favourite brands, 'who made my clothes?'

-Since the Rana Plaza tragedy almost 6 years ago, millions of people have joined Fashion Revolution to demand a fairer, more transparent industry.
+Since the Rana Plaza tragedy 7 years ago, millions of people have joined Fashion Revolution to demand a fairer, more transparent industry.
 And brands are listening.
 To

 ensure they continue to listen and to create the permanent change needed to ensure we never see a tragedy like Rana Plaza again, we are asking people to join the Fashion Revolution and keep asking one simple question: Who Made My Clothes?

 Have you ever wondered who made your clothes?
 How much they’re paid, and what their lives are like?

 Our clothes have gone on a long journey before they hit store shelves, passing through the hands of cotton farmers, spinners, weavers, dyers, sewers and others.
 Approximately 75 million people work to make our clothes.
 80% of them are women between the ages of 18 and 35.